 Representative Waxman supports common sense gun control measures that keep deadly weapons out of the hands of criminals, children and other high-risk individuals.
 He supports reinstatement of the assault weapons ban, requirements for child safety locks on handguns, increased requirements for background checks at gun shows and stronger regulation of high-powered .50 caliber weapons.

-- H.R.
-308, the Large Capacity Ammunition Feeding Device Act, would ban high capacity magazines such as the one that was used in the tragic shooting of Rep. Gabrielle Giffords in Tucson, Arizona.
+- The Large Capacity Ammunition Feeding Device Act, which would ban high capacity magazines such as the one that was used in the tragic shooting of Rep. Gabrielle Giffords in Tucson, Arizona.

-- H.R.
-591, the Gun Show Loophole Closing Act, would require background checks for firearm transfers at guns shows.
+- The Gun Show Loophole Closing Act, which would require background checks for firearm transfers at guns shows.

-- H.R.
-1506 would ban individuals on the terrorist watch list from purchasing firearms and explosives.
+- Legislation that would ban individuals on the terrorist watch list from purchasing firearms and explosives.

-- H.R.
-1781, the Fix Gun Checks Act of 2011, would improve the National Instant Criminal Background Check System, which identifies individuals who have been disqualified from owning a firearm because of an existing criminal record or documented mental illness.
+- The Fix Gun Checks Act of 2011, which would improve the National Instant Criminal Background Check System, which identifies individuals who have been disqualified from owning a firearm because of an existing criminal record or documented mental illness.